anfe67/EUROBIS-QC/DEV_NOTES.md

 ## 19/01/2021
 - First run from a different PC, in parallel with run from dev PC.
 - Starting the installation notes.
+- Added the configuration parameter to specify whether the MS SQL server is local, used to decide the number of CPUs to allocate to the multiprocessing examples
+- Testing